‘Diminishing returns’: What can change Putin’s course in the Ukraine war?

 “Time is not on Putin’s side,” said Russian political analyst Tatiana Stanovaya, founder of the Russia-monitoring consultancy R. Politik.
 She noted that, as the war grinds on and the sanctions set in, the fallout on Russia from the war is likely to compound.

 In Warsaw on Saturday, President Biden appeared to sharply widen Washington’s confrontation with Putin, saying the Russian president “cannot remain in power” in a speech that wrapped up a trip focused on talks with NATO allies.
+Secretary of State Antony Blinken said Sunday that Biden was not calling for “regime change," but was making a point that Putin “cannot be empowered to wage war.”

 On the battlefield, Russia has wrested control of a large swath of southern Ukraine at great cost, nearly completing a “land bridge” from Russian territory to Crimea, which Russia forcibly annexed from Ukraine in 2014.
 But efforts to take Kyiv and Kharkiv, Ukraine’s two largest cities, have stalled.
 So have attempts to expand Russia’s southern land grab westward to include Mykolaiv and Odessa.